Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 One other secret is that attendee counts can be inflated.
-Event organizers often count all warm bodies attending as “attendees,” even if a significant portion (sometimes very significant portion!) of them are exhibitors.
+Event organizers often count all warm bodies attending as “attendees,” even if a significant portion (sometimes a very significant portion!) of them are exhibitors.
 Yes, there’s networking value (which is a PR value) in connecting with other publishing or author exhibitors like yourself.
 But you really want to know how many potential sales value attendees are expected.
-As with attendee profile, event organizers may not have a good handle on that either.
+As with attendee profiles, event organizers may not have a good handle on that either.

 Also, not all sales value attendees will stop by your booth.
 When I was in the trade newspaper business and hosted a booth at our region’s primary industry show, I would anticipate that only about 10 percent or less of the expected attendees would pick up a free copy of the paper, especially since many received the publication in the mail.
 However, even if they didn’t, I wouldn’t figure more than that.

 One mistake rookie exhibitors make is that they feel they won’t have enough products and end up bringing way too much, which is a hassle and could increase costs.
 Over time, you’ll discover how much to bring for each type of show.